-Step-by-Step to Add Documents:
+Step by Step to Add Documents:

-Audio (e.g. MP3, WAV)
+Audio (e.g.: MP3, WAV)

 CSV (Comma Separated Values)

-Code (various languages)
+Code (multiple languages)

 DOCX (Microsoft Word)